ActiveState/documentation-public/content/prefs/organizations.md

 title: "Organizations"
 ---

-You can add new Organizations or leave Organizations you are a member of in the **Organizations** account settings page.
+You can add new Organizations or leave Organizations you are a member of in the **Organizations** account settings page.<!--more-->

 ### Creating organizations